-A. Student Publications: All publications that are supported financially by the school or by use of school facilities, or are produced in conjunction with a class shall be considered school-sponsored publications.
-School publications do not provide a forum for public expression.
-Such publications, as well as the content of student expression in school-sponsored activities, shall be subject to the editorial control of the district's administration whose actions shall be reasonably related to legitimate pedagogical concerns and adhere to the following limitations.
+A. Student Publications: While the District recognizes a student's right of expression under the First Amendment of the Constitution of the United States, school-sponsored media does not provide an open public forum for public expression.
+Such publications, as well as the content of student expression in school-sponsored activities, shall be subject to the